-Rapid Response: Canada 2019 (Alzheimer's and Related Diseases)
+Transformational Research: Canada 2019 (Alzheimer's & Related Diseases)

 For More Information

 Neurodegenerative diseases of aging are among the least understood and most undertreated diseases today.
 If ignored, the social and economic costs of managing these diseases will continue to rise.
 Meeting these challenges requires pioneering approaches to accelerating treatments.
-The Rapid Response: Canada program is seed funding.
-Preliminary data is not required
+The Transformational Research: Canada program funds transformative, novel, high-risk, high-reward translational research projects.

-- WBI encourages applications that bring in expertise, technologies or approaches in the following areas to advance the development of therapeutics and tools for neurodegenerative diseases of aging: artificial intelligence, big data, machine learning, data science, computer science, medicinal chemistry, biostatistics and engineering
+- Encouraging applications that bring in expertise, technologies or approaches in the following areas to advance the development of therapeutics and tools for neurodegenerative diseases of aging: artificial intelligence, big data, machine learning, data science, computer science, medicinal chemistry, biostatistics and engineering.

 Applicants may appear in any role on any number of projects.

-Project Eligibility: Projects must meet two conditions to be eligible:
+Project Eligibility: Projects must meet the following conditions to be eligible:

-- Be translational research that helps accelerate the development of therapeutics for neurodegenerative diseases of aging
+- Be translational research (excluding clinical trials and clinical trial sub-studies) that accelerates the development of therapeutics for neurodegenerative diseases of aging.